 " Tbdeehiillnooorssstw"

-takes a list and groups adjacent elements into sublists if they
+group takes a list and groups adjacent elements into sublists if they

 are equal.